ethereum/EIPs/EIPS/eip-1.md

 ### EIP Sections

-*Note that Core EIPs may have additional sections at the Core WG's discretion, as may any EIP at the Editors' discretion.*
+*Note that Working Group EIPs may have additional sections at the WG's discretion, as may any EIP at the Editors' discretion.*

 Each EIP should have the following sections: